Self-Normalization for CUSUM-based Change Detection in Locally Stationary Time Series: Introduction

 where $\sigma^2$ denotes the \textit{long-run variance} of the time series $(X_i)_{i\in \Z}$ and $B = \{B(t)\}_{t\in[0, 1]}$ denotes a standard Brownian motion.
 Now, if the mean function $\mu$ is constant, the CUSUM statistic

 converges weakly to $\sigma \cdot \sup_{t \in [0, 1]} | B(t) - t B(1)|$, and diverges to infinity, if $\mu$ is not constant.
 To derive a statistical test, the unknown long-run variance $\sigma^2$ needs to be estimated.
 In order to avoid a direct estimation of $\sigma^2$, ratio statistics and self-normalization have been introduced \citep{horvath2008, shao2010}.
 Since these early works, self-normalization has been extended to various settings \citep[see][for a recent review]{shao2015}.
 The fundamental idea is to divide the CUSUM statistic by another statistic, which is (asymptotically) proportional to $\sigma$.
 The long-run variance cancels and the limiting distribution is pivotal.
+In a seminal work, \cite{shao2010b} consider a ratio of a (squared) CUSUM-type numerator and a self-normalizer $V_n(k)$ built from partial sums.
+A key property of their construction is that, under a mean change, the self-normalizer diverges at the same order as the numerator except near the true change point.
+Extensions to multiple change points in the stationary setting include \cite{zhang2018}, who adapt the self-normalizer to multiple changes, and \cite{zhao2022}, who further generalize the approach to changes in general functionals of the marginal distribution, including multivariate settings.
+More recently, \cite{cheng2024} proposed a locally self-normalized framework for multiple change point testing based on windowed normalizers of width $d$, taking a supremum over $d\in[\eps n,n]$.
+All of the aforementioned literature consider the alternative of a fixed number of change points, with distances that grow proportionally to $n$, and are not designed for gradual changes in the mean function.

 Under local stationarity, when the properties of the time series can vary over time, this approach generally fails.
 The functional central limit theorem, corresponding to \eqref{eq:fclt_stat}, is given by